lambrendan/roomi/README.md

 Known Bugs:
-1. For shuffling parking, if there are more parking spots than housemates and the user arrives from the Parking Schedule page from a different page, the user will need to click twice in order to for the shuffling of the parking assignments to occur.
+1. For shuffling parking, if there are more parking spots than housemates and the user arrives from the Parking Schedule page from a different page, the user will need to click twice on the Shuffle Parking Assignments button in order to for the shuffling of the parking assignments to occur.

 Technical Support:
 Brendan Lam - Software Development Lead